hitenkoku/multiling-mkdocs-learn/mkdocs/en/index.md

 * Search all events for keywords or regular expressions.
 * Field data mapping.
 (Ex: `0xc0000234` -> `ACCOUNT LOCKED`)
 * Evtx record carving from evtx slack space.
 * Event de-duplication when outputting.
-(Useful when recovery records is enabled or when you include backed up evtx files, evtx files from VSS, etc...)
+(Useful when recovery records is enabled or when you include backed up evtx files, evtx files from VSS, etc..)
 * Scan setting wizard to help choose which rules to enable easier.
-(In order to reduce false positives, etc...)
+(In order to reduce false positives, etc..)
 * PowerShell classic log field parsing and extraction.

 # Downloads